mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 passwd=Mhu87p2D
 ```

-The *user* and *passwd* entries in the above example are used in order for MaxScale to populate the credential information that is required to allow the slaves to connect to MaxScale.
-This user should be configured in exactly the same way a for any other MaxScale service, i.e. the user needs access to the *mysql.user* table and the *mysql.db* table as well as having the ability to perform a *SHOW DATABASES* command.
+The *user* and *passwd* entries in the above example are used in order for MariaDB MaxScale to populate the credential information that is required to allow the slaves to connect to MariaDB MaxScale.
+This user should be configured in exactly the same way a for any other MariaDB MaxScale service, i.e. the user needs access to the *mysql.user* table and the *mysql.db* table as well as having the ability to perform a *SHOW DATABASES* command.

+This user is the only one available for MySQL connection to MaxScale Binlog Server for administration when master connection is not done yet.

-The master server details are currently provided by a **master.ini** file located in binlog directory and could be changed via *CHANGE MASTER TO* command issued via MySQL connection to MaxScale; refer to the Master setup section below for further details.
+The master server details are currently provided by a **master.ini** file located in binlog directory and could be changed via *CHANGE MASTER TO* command issued via MySQL connection to MariaDB MaxScale; refer to the Master setup section below for further details.

 In the current implementation of the router only a single server can be used.